The Yorkshire Wolds Way is a fantastic route for exploring some of the most beautiful countryside in England.

 Suitable outdoor clothing and footwear are recommended.
-A map of the area is useful but not essential (Ordnance Survey map number 293, 294, 300, 301) or get a copy of the A-Z Yorkshire Woulds Way Map.
+A map of the area is useful but not essential (Ordnance Survey map number 293, 294, 300, 301) or get a copy of the A-Z Yorkshire Wolds Way Map.
 You might also like to bring a pair of binoculars for spotting wildlife.

 Accommodation, food and drink